-Shiffren came into her own during the following season, following up a maiden World Cup slalom victory in Åre (SWE) in December 2012 with two equally impressive triumphs in the same event in Zagreb (CRO) and Flachau (AUT).
+ON TOP OF THE WORLDShiffren came into her own the following season, following up a maiden World Cup slalom victory in Åre (SWE) in December 2012 with two equally impressive triumphs in the same event in Zagreb (CRO) and Flachau (AUT).
 On 16 February 2013, the 17-year-old was crowned slalom world champion in Schladming (AUT), performing strongly in her second run to leap from third to first place.
 A subsequent World Cup success in Lenzerheide (SUI) saw her top the slalom standings and claim the small crystal globe.

-Leading up to Sochi 2014Shiffrin hit a tremendous run of form in the World Cup, securing victories in Levi (FIN), Bormio (ITA) and again in Flachau.
-On the slopes of the Rosa Khutor Alpine Resort, she achieved her greatest success to date, becoming the youngest ever Olympic gold medallist (18 years, 345 days) in the history of the Alpine Skiing Slalom Event on 21 February 2014.
-After building up a sizeable lead in her first run, the precocious slalomist flirted with disaster in the second run, coming close to falling before expertly regaining her equilibrium and managing to maintain her speed.
-A month later, she secured a second successive overall slalom World Cup title, boosted by two additional wins in Åre and Lenzerheide.
+After building up a sizeable lead in her first run, the precocious skier flirted with disaster in the second, coming close to falling before expertly regaining her equilibrium and somehow managing to maintain her speed.
+A month later, she secured a second successive slalom World Cup title, boosted by two additional wins in Åre and Lenzerheide.